MasonAmerica/HIRING-generalist-memallook/README.md

 The second command `dealloc` deallocates a previously allocated block with tag `T`.
 If `T` is unknown, this is an error.

-The third form displays the state of the memory on the terminal using a simple character matrix with an `x` displaying an occupied page, and a `.` implying a free page (see example below).
+The third command displays the state of the memory on the terminal using a simple character matrix with an `x` displaying an occupied page, and a tag character implying a free page (see example below).
+This grid/matrix is then followed by a listing of all tags allocated and the number of bytes allocated for each.

 The last form clears any maintained state and starts over, causing the tool to expect values for `p` and `N` for the next invocation.